nextcloud/documentation/developer_manual/client_apis/files.rst

   * ``files:node:moved``: the node has been moved (and its data is already updated)
   * ``files:node:updated``: the node data has been updated

 All these events use a Node as argument.
+You can use a webdav client (for example, by using the davGetClient function from `@nextcloud/files <https://nextcloud-libraries.github.io/nextcloud-files/>`__) to retrieve a node from a file's name.

 Examples
 -------